Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 \subsection{Parsers}

 The PoS tagged data then needs to be handed over to a parser.
 This is an area which is not completely solved even in English due to various inherent ambiguities in natural languages.
 However, in the case of English, there are systems which provide adequate results~\cite{manning2014the} even if not perfect yet.
 The Sinhala state of affairs, is that, the first parser for the Sinhala language was proposed by~\citet{hettige2006parser} with a model for grammar~\cite{hettige2011computational}.
 The study by~\citet{liyanage2012computational} is concentrated on the same given that they have worked on formalizing a computational grammar for Sinhala.
 While they do report reasonable results, yet again, do not provide any means for the public to access the data or the tools that they have developed.~\citet{kanduboda2013usage} have worked on Sinhala differential object markers relevant for parsing.
+A meta-study was conducted by~\citet{stephen2024light} on the Sinhala data from \textit{Universal Dependencies (UD)} for identifying light verb constructions in Sinhala.

 The first attempt at a Sinhala parser, as mentioned above, was by~\citet{hettige2006parser} where they created prototype Sinhala morphological analyzer and a parser as part of their larger project to build an end-to-end translator system.
 The function of the parser is based on three dictionaries: \textit{Base Dictionary}, \textit{Rule Dictionary}, and \textit{Concept Dictionary}.
 They are built as follows: \begin{itemize} \item \textbf{The Base Dictionary:} \textit{prakurthi} (base words), \textit{nipatha} (prepositions), \textit{upasarga} (prefixes), and \textit{vibakthi} (Irregular Verbs). \item \textbf{The Rule Dictionary:} inflection rules used to generate various forms of verbs and nouns from the base words. \item \textbf{The Concept Dictionary:} synonyms and antonyms for the words found in the base dictionary. \end{itemize}